 For insights on Irma Melany Scodnik, see: S. Bartoloni, Scodnik Irma Melany, in Dizionario biografico degli italiani, v.
 91, Roma 2018.
 Online: https://www.treccani.it/enciclopedia/irma-melany-scodnik_%28Dizionario-Biografico%29/

 Stefania Ragaù earned her PhD in contemporary history at the Scuola Normale Superiore of Pisa with a work on the flowering of Jewish utopian novels in relation to the emergence of Zionism.
 In her challenging studies on Jewish utopias, she deals with the secularization of Jewish thought between the late nineteenth and early twentieth centuries, analyzing the influence of a modern messianism through which Jewish nationalism configured itself as a secular religion.
 These projects led Ragaù to Mosse’s works.
-She is currently developing her studies along two further lines of research, which is related to the encounter between the European philosophy of history and Jewish thought: one line is the Jewish utopian imagination beyond Zionism, while the other is the historical reconstruction of the Nationalhumanismus, a concept which seems to have been created by Max Brod and Felix Weltsch in the so-called “enge Prager Kreis”.
-Finally, she is currently drafting her first monograph on the Jewish utopian novels before Theodor Herzl’s Altneuland (1902).
+She is currently developing her studies along two further lines of research, which is related to the encounter between the European philosophy of history and Jewish thought: one line is the Jewish utopian imagination beyond Zionism, while the other is the historical reconstruction of Nationalhumanismus, a concept which seems to have been created by Max Brod and Felix Weltsch in the so-called “enger Prager Kreis.”
+Finally, she has recently published her first monograph, Sognando Sion (Dreaming of Zion), on the Jewish utopian novels before Theodor Herzl’s Altneuland (1902).